-Can You Use a Laser Pointer On a TV Screen?
+Can You Use a Laser Pointer On a LED/LCD TV Screen?
+[SOLVED]

 As technology progresses, it becomes clear that a more efficient way to present your ideas is through a TV monitor rather than a projector.
 However, when it comes to traditional presentations, you'd typically use a laser pointer to help highlight and bring attention to relevant information on a slide.
 Can you use a laser pointer on a TV screen?

 The last thing you want to do is to end up damaging a brand new monitor or invest in a laser pointer that won’t work.
 So, in this article, we will inform you on if you should use a laser pointer on your TV or not.

 The answer to this question is yes and no. There are specific types of laser pointers that are designed to be used with TV screens and monitors.
 However, plenty of laser pointers out there will not work with a TV screen, especially LED or LCD monitors.

 Now, why is this?
 It’s because these types of monitors are specially designed to keep certain pigments and glares away from the screen, hence providing you with better picture quality.
 Many safe or legal laser pointers function at a level that is too light to break this barrier.
 Thus, they don’t work or show up on the screen.

 If you do happen to find a laser pointer that does work on a TV, then you may notice that some of the pixels on your TV may start to act up.
 The issue with this is that the level of the laser, or what is known as the class, is too high to be compatible with your TV’s screen.
 As a result, it gets damaged.
 There’s no fix to this, so we highly suggest against using a laser pointer on a TV, even if you’re just using it momentarily.